ajay2019bite053/TypingHub/backend/AI_SETUP.md

 This guide explains how to set up the AI text generation feature using OpenRouter API securely.

 ## Security Features
-- ✅ API key is stored securely in backend config file
+- ✅ API key is stored securely in .env file (never in code)
 - ✅ API key is NEVER exposed to frontend users
 - ✅ All AI requests go through your backend server
 - ✅ No need to modify frontend code for production
-- ✅ No .env file required
+- ✅ .env file is in .gitignore (never committed to git)

 ## Setup Steps